Ethanol Fuel Basics

 The use of ethanol is required by the federal Renewable Fuel Standard (RFS).

 Ethanol (CH3CH2OH) is a clear, colorless liquid.
-Also known as ethyl alcohol, grain alcohol, and EtOH, the molecules in this fuel contain a hydroxyl group (-OH) bonded to a carbon atom.
+It is also known as ethyl alcohol, grain alcohol, and EtOH.
 (See Fuel Properties search.)
-Ethanol is made of the same chemical compound regardless of whether it is produced from starch- and sugar-based feedstocks, such as corn grain (as it primarily is in the United States), sugar cane (as it primarily is in Brazil), or from cellulosic feedstocks (which are dedicated energy crops, such as wood chips or crop residues).
+Ethanol has the same chemical formula regardless of whether it is produced from starch- and sugar-based feedstocks, such as corn grain (as it primarily is in the United States), sugar cane (as it primarily is in Brazil), or from cellulosic feedstocks (such as wood chips or crop residues).

 Ethanol Energy Balance

-Cellulosic ethanol, which is produced from non-food based feedstocks, is expected to improve the energy balance of ethanol, because non-food-based feedstocks are anticipated to require less fossil fuel energy to produce ethanol.
+Cellulosic ethanol, which is produced from non-food-based feedstocks, is expected to improve the energy balance of ethanol, because non-food-based feedstocks are anticipated to require less fossil fuel energy to produce ethanol.
 Biomass used to power the process of converting non-food-based feedstocks into cellulosic ethanol is also expected to reduce the amount of fossil fuel energy used in production.
-Another potential benefit of cellulosic ethanol is that it produces lower levels of greenhouse gas emissions.
-(See how Ethanol's life cycle energy balance relates to emissions.)
+Another potential benefit of cellulosic ethanol is that it results in lower levels of life cycle greenhouse gas emissions.
+(Find out more about emissions related to ethanol.)

-For more information on the energy balance of ethanol, see the U.S. Department of Energy's Biomass Program's Ethanol Myths and Facts, and download the following documents.
+For more information on the energy balance of ethanol, see the U.S. Department of Energy's Bioenergy Technologies Office's Ethanol Myths and Facts, and download the following documents.